lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 * The length of key identifiers are 1 byte.
 * The length of connection identifiers are 1 byte.
 * DTLS handshake message fragmentation is not considered.
-* As many (D)TLS handshake messages are sent in a single record.
+* As many (D)TLS handshake messages as possible are sent in a single record.
 * Only mandatory (D)TLS extensions are included.

 The choices of algorithms are based on the the profiles in {{RFC7925}}, {{I-D.ietf-uta-tls13-iot-profile}}, and {{I-D.ietf-core-oscore-edhoc}}.